aymericbeaumet/blog/_drafts/prevent-chromedp-chromium-zombie-processes-from-stacking.md

 ---

-I have recently been playing with [chromedp](https://github.com/chromedp/chromedp) in order to programatically control a Chromium browser to scrape some informations.
-I have some memories from implementing a similar task in Node.js, and I was really happy to leverage a strongly typed language for the job.
+I have recently been playing with [chromedp](https://github.com/chromedp/chromedp) in order to programmatically control a Chromium browser to scrape some information.
+I have some memories from implementing a similar task in Node.js, and I was pleased to leverage a strongly typed language for the job.

 _TLDR: if you are looking for the solution, look for the last code snippet at the end of the post._